OCaml Programming Patterns

 itself recursive.

-The file main.ml
+The file abstract_lexer.ml

 will start lexing from standard input with rule